 This part of the house also features a double living-dining room with antique furniture, piano, stereo and gas "coal" fire, with a lovely private verandah at the front.

-The new section comprises a large open-plan kitchen, casual dining area and family room, with 106cm flat-screen TV, DVD player and stereo, many books, DVDs and CDs, as well as a gas fireplace.
-It opens via bifold glass doors on to a dining terrace, with mains gas barbecue, overlooking the 9 x 3-metre solar-heated pool.
+The new section comprises a large open-plan kitchen, casual dining area and family room, with 106cm flat-screen TV, DVD player and stereo, plus many books, CDs and DVDs, as well as a gas fireplace.
+This room opens via glass bifold doors on to a dining terrace, with mains gas barbecue, overlooking the 9 x 3-metre solar-heated saltwater pool.

-The garage, which is accessed via the rear lane, has a small bathroom attached - ideal for showering after a swim.
+The garage, which is accessed via the rear lane, has a small bathroom attached - ideal for showering after a swim and for use by the studio occupants.

-Back indoors, the main bathroom has a large tub and separate shower stall, while the second bathroom, which doubles as a laundry, has a shower.
+Back indoors, the main bathroom has a large tub and separate shower stall, while the second bathroom, which doubles as a laundry, has a shower, washing machine and dryer.

 We have a 12-year-old cat, Smudge, who is a free spirit but would appreciate being fed by you twice a day.